 We keep users at the heart of every interaction we design.
 Watch Alan Dix, Professor and Expert in Human-Computer Interaction, discuss why user experience is important.

 What is design, then?
 Design is about setting goals within the constraints of technology, budget and user needs.
 You craft something functional and enjoyable for the users when you design.
 It can make a website look better or software easier to use.
-To design well, you need to understand what you're working with.
+To design well, you’ve got to understand what you're working with.
 This might mean physical tools like wood or metal or digital tools like software and websites.

 3. Make Personas to Understand the Users Better